HackerEarth/engineering.hackerearth.com/_posts/2013-08-05-continuous-deployment-system.md

 that we are using, namely- master, test and release.
 Master is the one where developer pushes its code.
 This branch can be unstable.
 Test branch is for integration test server and release branch for production servers.
-Release and test branch move parallel and their head is behind master.
+Release and test branch move parallel and they are always stable.
+As we write more and more tests, the uncertainty of a bad commit being deployed in production will reduce exponentially.

 <br>
 ####Django Models